-- Monitoring, reviewing and approving employee relations' issues such as compensation matters/bonus programs and profit sharing schemes; - Advise the Board on recruitment, promotions and disciplinary issues affecting top management of the Bank from Assistant General Manager arade and above: - Appraise the Managing Director & Chief Executive and Executive Directors annually for appropriate recommendation to the Board; - Approve training programmes for Non-Executive Directors; - The Committee shall review the need for appointments and note the specific experience and abilities needed for each - Board Committee, consider candidates for appointment as either Executive or Non-Executive Directors and recommend such appointments to the Board. - Consideration of appointment of new Directors to the Board; - The Committee shall review the tenor of both Executive and Non-Executive Directors on the Board and Board Committees.

-- The Committee shall recommend any proposed change(s) to the Board. - Recommend to the Board renewal of appointment of Executive and Non-Executive Directors based on the outcome of review of Directors performance. - To make recommendations on experience required by Board Committee Members, Committee Appointments and Removal, Reporting and other Committee Operational matters. - To ensure that the Board evaluation is carried out on an annual basis. - To review and make recommendations to the Board for approval of the Bank's Organisational structure and any proposed amendments. - Review and make recommendations on the Bank's succession plan for Directors and other senior management staff from Assistant General Manager grade and above. - Regular monitoring of compliance with Bank's Code of Ethics and Business Conduct for Directors and Staff. - The Committee shall determine the incentive arrangements and benefits of the Executive and Non-Executive Directors of the Bank for recommendation to the Board. - Review and submit to the full Board, recommendations concerning Executive Directors Compensation plans, salaries and perquisites ensuring that the compensation packages are competitive. - Review and submit to the full Board, recommendations concerning Non-Executive Directors remuneration. - Review and recommend for Board approval stock-based compensation, share option, incentive bonus, severance benefits and perquisites for Executive Directors and employees. - Ensure that the level of remuneration is sufficient to attract, retain and motivate Executive Directors and all employees of the Bank while ensuring that the Bank is not paying excessive remuneration. - Recommend to the Board compensation payable to Executive Directors and Senior Management employees for any loss of office or termination of appointment. - Develop, review and recommend the remuneration policy to the Board for approval. - The Committee may engage a remuneration consultant at the expense of the Bank for the purpose of carrying out its responsibilities.
-Where such a consultant is engaged by the Committee, the consultant must be independent. - To perform any other duties assigned by the Board from time to time.
+- Monitoring, reviewing and approving employee relations' issues such as compensation matters/bonus programs and profit sharing schemes; - Advise the Board on recruitment, promotions and disciplinary issues affecting top management of the Bank from Assistant General Manager grade and above; - Appraise the Managing Director & Chief Executive and Executive Directors annually for appropriate recommendation to the Board: - Approve training programmes for Non-Executive Directors; - The Committee shall review the need for appointments and note the specific experience and abilities needed for each Board Committee, consider candidates for appointment as either Executive or Non-Executive Directors and recommend such appointments to the Board. - Consideration of appointment of new Directors to the Board; - The Committee shall review the tenor of both Executive and Non-Executive Directors on the Board and Board Committees - The Committee shall recommend any proposed change(s) to the Board. - Recommend to the Board renewal of appointment of Executive and Non-Executive Directors based on the outcome of review of Directors performance. - To make recommendations on experience required by Board Committee Members, Committee Appointments and Removal, Reporting and other Committee Operational matters. - To ensure that the Board evaluation is carried out on an annual basis. - To review and make recommendations to the Board for approval of the Bank's Organisational structure and any proposed amendments. - Review and make recommendations on the Bank's succession plan for Directors and other senior management staff from Assistant General Manager grade and above. - Regular monitoring of compliance with Bank's Code of Ethics and Business Conduct for Directors and Staff. - The Committee shall determine the incentive arrangements and benefits of the Executive and Non-Executive Directors of the Bank for recommendation to the Board. - Review and submit to the full Board, recommendations concerning Executive Directors Compensation plans, salaries and perquisites ensuring that the compensation packages are competitive. - Review and submit to the full Board, recommendations concerning Non-Executive Directors remuneration. - Review and recommend for Board approval stock-based compensation, share option, incentive bonus, severance benefits and perquisites for Executive Directors and employees. - Ensure that the level of remuneration is sufficient to attract, retain and motivate Executive Directors and all employees of the Bank while ensuring that the Bank is not paying excessive remuneration.